folio-org/raml-module-builder/README.md

 6. `likeIndex` - indicate which fields in the json will be queried using the LIKE  - needed for fields that will be faceted on
     * `fieldName` the field name in the json to create the index for
     * the `tOps` indicates the table operation - ADD means to create this index, DELETE indicates this index should be removed
-    * the `caseSensitive` allows you to create case insensitive indexes (boolean true / false), if you have a string field that may have different casings and you want the value to be unique no matter the case. *Default: false* should not be changed, temporarily all indexes are created with a `lower()` function wrapper.
-Index will not be used if this is changed (important on large tables)
+    * the `caseSensitive` allows you to create case insensitive indexes (boolean true / false), if you have a string field that may have different casings and you want the value to be unique no matter the case.
+Defaults to false.
-    *  `removeAccents` - normalize accents or leave accented chars as is. *Default: true* should not be changed, temporarily all indexes are created with a `f_unaccent()` function wrapper.
-Index will not be used if this is changed (important on large tables)
+    *  `removeAccents` - normalize accents or leave accented chars as is.
+Defaults to true.
     * the `whereClause` allows you to create partial indexes, for example:  "whereClause": "WHERE (jsonb->>'enabled')::boolean = true"
     * `stringType` - defaults to true - if this is set to false than the assumption is that the field is not of type text therefore ignoring the removeAccents and caseSensitive parameters.
     * `arrayModifiers`- specifies array relation modifiers supported for some index.
 The modifiers must exactly match the name of the property in the JSON object within the array.